Ground state connectivity of local Hamiltonians: QCMA -completeness

 Formally, let $\Pi'$ be an instance of a \class{QCMA} problem with verification circuit $V'$ acting on a classical proof register $p$ and ancilla register $a$ consisting of $n_p$ and $n_a$ qubits, respectively.
 Using standard error reduction via parallel repetition, we may assume without loss of generality that $V'$ accepts (rejects) in the YES (NO) case with probability at least $\pacc\geq 1-2^{\enc{\Pi'}}$ ($\prej\geq 1-2^{\enc{\Pi'}}$), where ${\enc{\Pi'}}$ denotes the encoding length of $\Pi'$.

 Let $V$ denote a new circuit which first measures the proof register in the computational basis, and then runs $V'$.
+(A similar trick is used in~\cite{WJB03}; it directly ensures that the Hamiltonian $H$ we construct shortly has no low energy states of low complexity in the NO case by forcing \emph{all} eigenvalues of $H$ to be large in the NO case.)
 Formally, $V$ has the following properties: (1) $V$ has $n_a+n_p$ ancilla qubits initialized to all zeroes, (2) in time step $i\in[n_p]$, $V$ applies a CNOT gate with the $i$'th proof qubit as control and ancilla qubit $n_a+i$ as target, and (3) starting at time step $n_p+1$, $V$ simulates $V'$ while acting on register $p$ and the first $n_a$ qubits of $a$.
 A straightforward argument shows that $V$ accepts a proof if and only if $V'$ does.
 Moreover, unlike $V'$, the principle of deferred measurement~\cite{NC00} yields that $V$ is sound against a cheating prover which does not send a classical string $x$ as a proof.

 Next, we define our Hamiltonian $H$ based on $V$.
-Let $H'$ denote the $3$-local Hamiltonian obtained from $V$ using Kempe and Regev's circuit-to-Hamiltonian construction~\cite{KR03}.
+Let $H^{\rm KR}$ denote the $3$-local Hamiltonian obtained from $V$ using Kempe and Regev's circuit-to-Hamiltonian construction~\cite{KR03}.
 Then, we define $H$ to act on a \emph{Hamiltonian} register denoted $h$ and \emph{GO} register denoted $G$.
 Specifically,

-where $n_c$ denotes the polynomial number of qubits used for the clock register of $H'$, and
+where $n_c$ denotes the polynomial number of qubits used for the clock register of $H^{\rm KR}$, and

 Noting that $P$ can be written $2$-locally as

 we have that $H$ is $5$-local.
 We define our initial and final states as